 to set up their scanning equipment, Luke and Solo shoot them both and steal their armor uniforms.
 The helmets conceal their identity and allow them to infiltrate a troop command center outside the docking port.
 Inside the command center, R2 plugs into the station computer system and discovers the location of the tractor beam generator.
 Obi-Wan sets out to shut down the generator so that the ship can leave.
 Luke wants to accompany him, but Obi-Wan orders Luke to stay, noting that Luke's destiny now splits paths from his own.
 Perhaps sensing that this is the last time he will see Luke in this reality, he tells Luke, "The Force will be with you... always."

 They find the princess, but the arriving troops cut off the only escape route.
 Leia shoots a hole in a garbage chute and tells everyone to dive in.
 They escape the Imperials, only to find themselves trapped in a large garbage compactor.
-To make matters worse, the compactor also houses a large, serpent-like creature -- the DiaNoga -- which manages to pull Luke under the murky, stagnant water in the compactor, almost drowning him.
-The creature inexplicably lets Luke go, but just as they catch their breath, the compactor activates, threatening to crush Han, Luke, Leia, and Chewbacca.
+To make matters worse, the compactor also houses a large, serpent-like creature -- the dianoga -- which yanks Luke under the murky, stagnant water in the compactor, almost drowning him.
+The creature inexplicably lets Luke go, but just as they catch their breath, the compactor activates and the walls begin to move in, threatening to crush Han, Luke, Leia, and Chewbacca.
 Luke calls 3PO on the communicator and orders him to have R2 shut down all garbage compactors in the detention level.
 R2 complies just in time to save them.

 Meanwhile, Vader informs Tarkin that he senses through the Force that Kenobi is aboard the station.
 Tarkin is doubtful, but the discussion is soon interrupted by an emergency report -- Princess Leia has escaped!
 Vader tells a shocked and bewildered Tarkin the true explanation for Leia's impossible escape -- "Obi-Wan is